djrobstep/migra/README.md

 Most features of PostgreSQL are supported.

-**Migra supports PostgreSQL >= 10 only.** Known issues exist with earlier versions.
+**Migra supports PostgreSQL >= 9 only.** Known issues exist with earlier versions.
+More recent versions are more comprehensively tested.
 Development resources are limited, and feature support rather than backwards compatibility is prioritised.

 ## THE DOCS